EmilyCassel/computerWriter/README.md

 ## Challenges
-A major challenge with this is the scratch sql.
+A major challenge with this is the sequalize.
 I’m still not sure I got it completely correct.

 ## Successes
 a success is the learning.